 Affiliate management is the oversight, coordination, and optimization of your business’s affiliate marketing program.
 In case you’re unfamiliar, affiliate marketing is a marketing strategy where you partner with affiliates, who then use their platform to market your business to their audience in exchange for a commission.
 For example, you might pay a commission every time you get a lead from an affiliate’s website or blog.

-Affiliate marketing management involves maximizing opportunities with your affiliates, or partners, who may be industry influencers, content creators, coupon providers, comparison sites, or even individual fans of your business.
+Affiliate program management involves maximizing opportunities with your affiliates, or partners, who may be industry influencers, content creators, coupon providers, comparison sites, or even individual fans of your business.
 It’s important to manage your affiliate programs because there are a lot of moving parts to track, including:

 - Onboarding and recruiting new affiliates